About this Program

 This semester plan represents an example progression through the major.
 Actual courses and course order may be different depending on the student's academic record and scheduling availability of courses.
 Prerequisites still apply.

-Students will not be required to take more credit hours than required in semesters with less than 3 credit hours in electives.
-DCP advisors have a list of 1 and 2 credit hour electives in which students may enroll.
+Students will not be required to take more credits than required in semesters with less than 3 credits in electives.
+DCP advisors have a list of 1 and 2 credit electives in which students may enroll.

 |Quest 1 (Gen Ed Humanities)||3|